vnijs/radiant/README.md

 <iframe width="640" height="375" src="https://www.youtube.com/embed/NEPSFiHH_dw" frameborder="0" allowfullscreen></iframe>

-You can create a launcher on your Desktop to start Radiant by typing `launcher()` in the R-console and pressing return.
+You can create a launcher on your Desktop to start Radiant by typing `launcher("marketing")` in the R-console and pressing return.
 A file called `radiant.bat` (windows) or `radiant.command` (mac) will be created that you can double-click to start Radiant in your default browser.

 When Radiant starts you will see data on diamond prices.
 To close the application click on `Quit` in the Navigation bar and then click the `Quit` button on the left of the screen.
 The Radiant process will stop and the browser window will close (or gray-out).